 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means I may earn a small commission — at no extra cost to you — from any sales made through these links.
 I only recommend products that I personally use and love!

-I know I sure did!
 When I first started out making DIY green beauty products, I loved making bath and body products like sugar scrubs and bath soaks.
+But I was intimidated by the thought of making facial cleansers.

 I got over that fear (obviously!) and now ALL my facial products are handmade.
 I can’t even remember the last time I bought a facial cleanser.